otaviofff/raviolini/README.md

 Raviolini is a lightweight framework for building CRUD RESTful APIs in Java 8.

+## Stack

+Raviolini is built on top of [Spark](https://github.com/perwendel/spark) (version 2.2) and [ORM Lite](https://github.com/j256/ormlite-core) (version 4.48).
+The former provides a lightweight HTTP foundation, while the latter provides both a database abstraction layer and object-relational mapping capability.
+Raviolini requires Java 8.

 ## Usage

 First, you need to code the resource you want to expose through your API.
 In this sample, our domain object is named `Dog`, and is defined by three simple attributes, namely `id`, `name` and `neutered`.
 Please note the `@JsonIgnore` annotation from [Jackson](https://github.com/FasterXML/jackson), as well as the `@DatabaseTable` and `@DatabaseField` annotations from [ORM Lite](https://github.com/j256/ormlite-core).
+Also note that `Dog` must implement the `Entity` interface, provided by [Raviolini](https://github.com/otaviofff/raviolini) itself.

 ```java
 package org.muttie.domain;